Longitudinal Analysis

 The 2022 original publication was written with limited data and unclear patterns.
 The analysis was necessarily cross-sectional - a snapshot of conditions at a particular moment, with limited ability to distinguish durable trends from cyclical noise.

 Four years have changed this.
 The EADC programme now holds firm-level and ecosystem-level data across Kenya, Ethiopia, and Rwanda spanning the 2022 boom, the 2023–24 contraction, and the 2025 early recovery - a complete cycle that cross-sectional snapshots cannot capture.
 That cycle has exposed which ventures built durable capacity and which merely accumulated activity, which capital structures survived the correction and which did not, and which conditions produced resilience rather than fragility.
-The evidence base is East Africa-specific.
-West Africa has no equivalent.
+The substantive treatment of the EADC architecture as African knowledge-commons infrastructure sits in Data, Insights and Knowledge; the substantive treatment of why this evidence base remains East Africa-specific, and the West African research priority that follows, sits in Evidence Base and Future Research Agenda.
 That geographic boundary is named as a limit, not papered over.

 Three ecosystems, three trajectories